-While it's practically tradition for the bride to plan the wedding, the groom also plays a vital role in the entire process.
-When the groom's decisions doesn’t go with how the bride wants it to be, things do not always end in a good note.
+While it's practically a tradition for the bride to plan the wedding, the groom also plays a vital role in the entire process.
+When the groom's decisions don’t go with how the bride wants it to be, things do not always end in a good note.

 The groom might feel like he has already done all that he could, but sometimes the bride wants a different color.
 She may want to put the table on the other side.
 She may not be contented with how the decorations were spread across the wedding venue.
 Anything could happen.

 Everyone would be excited about getting married, but the couple usually isn’t the only one.
-There goes your parents.
+There go your parents.
 His parents.
 Your cousins, aunts, uncles, grandparents.

-5. Whether To Spend On Wedding Fixings Or Honeymoon
+5. Whether to Spend on Wedding Fixings or the Honeymoon

-We’ve already explained how you can avoid the most common pre-wedding fights when planning your big day, but to some it all up, here are the things that you need to do to make sure that your wedding will push through without any kind of fights.
+We’ve already explained how you can avoid the most common pre-wedding fights when planning your big day, but, to sum it all up, here are the things that you need to do to make sure that your wedding will push through without any kind of fights.

 There is no rule in the wedding book that says that planning your wedding should be shouldered by the bride alone.
 It is like a stigma that lurks in weddings.
 Remember that asking your partner will make them feel you need them.
 Do not push him in the corner while you're planning your wedding by yourself.
 Make sure that he is beside you in every step of the way.